roni-fultheim/CEI/README.md

 | `BUCKET_NAME` | 2 | Resources bucket name | Pre-created bucket name (not including `s3://` or `gs://`) |
 | `NUM_THREADS` | 3 | Number of threads for STAR and salmon index generation | Positive whole numbers |

 Default for number of threads for generation of STAR and Salmon indices is 10.
 STAR requires at least 64G RAM for this process.
+For other organisms, you must supply all resources downloaded in pipeline and them generate STAR and Salmon indices.

-#### Step 4 - Run the Analysis
+### Run the Analysis
 After initialization, launch the analysis workflow.
 Example for AWS - for GCP, use the files within the GCP directory.
 [Profiles](#profiles) and [parameters](#parameters-details) detailed below.